halildurmus/dartwinrt/tool/README.md

-Instead of manually editing the JSON files mentioned above, you should call `add_type.cmd` from the project root with the appropriate arguments to add itself and its dependencies (if any) into the JSON files.
+Instead of manually editing the JSON files mentioned above, you should call `add_type.cmd` from the project root with the appropriate arguments to add the type and its dependencies (if any) into the JSON files.

 For example, to add a WinRT object such as `Windows.Storage.StorageFile`, use `-o` or `--object` option with the type: